Kharkiv Metro: Lines and stations

-The lines are arranged in the form of a triangle with all junction stations located in the city center and lines extending from there radially, a classic design for many ex-USSR metro systems.
+The lines are arranged in the form of a triangle with all interchange stations located in the city center and lines extending from there radially, a classic design for many ex-USSR metro systems.
 The whole of the system is located within the city boundaries without extending to Kharkiv Oblast, however, the new Oleksiivske Depot, which is currently under construction, will be located immediately behind the current municipal boundary.

-Each line has two junction stations connecting it to the other two lines, thus providing the possibility to change from any line to any other line with a single junction.
-The Vokzalna station is integrated into the city's main railway station of the same name and provides access to all passenger platforms, cash offices and other facilities without the necessity to exit to the surface.
+Each line has two interchange stations connecting it to the other two lines, thus providing the possibility to change from any line to any other line with a single transfer.
+The Vokzalna station is integrated into the city's main railway station and provides access to all passenger platforms, cash offices and other facilities without the necessity to exit to the surface.
+Currently, boarding trains on the first track of the station is not possible from the underpass due to security controls at the train station entrance, except when an air raid alarm is active.